pluto-lang/pluto/docs/documentation/concepts/sdk.en.md

 1. **IResource**: Indicates that the class or interface is related to cloud resources.
 During compilation, whether an instantiated object's type implements this interface is used to determine if it is a cloud resource.
 2. **FnResource**: Indicates that the class or interface is related to FaaS resources.
 During compilation, whether a function type inherits this interface is used to determine if the function is an instance of FaaS resource.
-3. **ResourceInfra**: This interface must be implemented by infrastructure implementation classes.
+3. **IResourceInfra**: This interface must be implemented by infrastructure implementation classes.
 It is used to complete the creation of infrastructure components.
    - `get name()`: Retrieves the basic name of the resource object, which may be different from the name of the created resource instance.
    - `getPermission()`: Generates the necessary permissions for calling specific operations on itself.
    - `postProcess()`: Some operations need to be performed only after all configuration processes are completed.
 These operations are placed in this function.
 For example, AWS ApiGateway needs to configure Deployment and Stage after setting up all routes.